State Highway System Management Plan

 The SHSMP integrates the maintenance, rehabilitation, and operation of the SHS into a single management plan which implements a number of state and federal asset management requirements with new resources from California Senate Bill 1 (SB 1).
 The SHSMP operationalizes the California Transportation Asset Management Plan (TAMP) by utilizing the CTC-adopted asset classes, performance measures, and performance targets as defined in California Senate Bill 486.

 The SHSMP utilizes objective analysis to focus investments on measured condition and performance objectives.
 The historic asset-based funding approach has been replaced by a performance-driven methodology that provides greater local flexibility to achieve multiple objectives within a single project.

 The new management methodology allows Caltrans to better integrate multi-modal transportation options into traditional rehabilitation work to provide a cost-effective way to expand mode choice and reduce transportation-related emission.

-If you have questions regarding the 2021 DRAFT SHSMP, please contact us at CT-TAM@dot.ca.gov.
+The updated DRAFT 2021 SHSMP (May 2021) includes all revisions resulting from reviews by the California Transportation Commission and local transportation partners.
+If you have questions regarding the SHSMP, please contact us at CT-TAM@dot.ca.gov.

 Accessibility Assistance: Caltrans makes every attempt to ensure our documents are accessible.
 Due to variances between assistive technologies, there may be portions of this document which are not accessible.
 Should you need additional assistance, please contact our Caltrans accessibility helpdesk at (916) 654-2852 or Request ADA Compliant Documents online.